smolz/mist-endpoint-automation/README.md

 - Verify site filters are correct
 - Ensure NAC is enabled in Mist configuration

+**IP Address Issues**
+- IP addresses come from NAC clients data - devices must have connected to appear
+- Increase lookback period with `--days` for more IP address coverage
+- Check that devices are actually authenticating through NAC

 ### Logs

 Check application logs for detailed error information: